 There are many parents in the world today who are looking for ways to regulate screen time for kids.
-With the fast paced, technologically driven world we live in, it’s no wonder more and more kids see that computer or television screen and just wants to sit there for hours on end.
-When you raise a kid who wants nothing but screen time they miss out on other areas of life, such as getting outdoors and playing with their friends!
-Today I am going to share a few tips on how you can regulate screen time for kids as a means to bring childhood back into your life, you know that childhood you grew up having.
+With the fast paced, technologically driven world we live in, it’s no wonder more and more kids see that computer or television screen and just want to sit there for hours on end.
+When you raise a kid who wants nothing but screen time, they miss out on other areas of life, such as getting outdoors and playing with their friends!
+Today I am going to share a few tips on how you can regulate screen time for kids as a means to bring childhood back into your life.
+You know, that childhood you grew up having.

 Be The Example

 Parents are always saying this from day one of parenthood, you need to be the example.
 If you desire to have your kids with limited screen time, then you must set forth the example yourself.
 Try to limit your own screen time and maximize your outdoor time as a means to inspire your kids to want to do those activities outside with you.